Cleaning Guides

 • Place dehumidifiers in key rooms if necessary;

-• Air storage areas and units on a regular basis;
+• Air storage areas and units on regular basis;

 • Inspect for and clean up mould spots in susceptible areas straight away;